-Because nurturing care builds on existing policies and services, some relevant indicators are probably being monitored already.
-Where interventions are directly relevant to nurturing care, the indicators will be too - for example, in maternal, newborn and child health, and in infants' and young children's nutrition.
+Because creating enabling environments for nurturing care builds on existing policies and services, some relevant indicators are probably being monitored already.
+For example, in maternal, newborn and child health and in infants' and young children's nutrition.

 List those indicators, along with who collects them, when and how.
-Also summarize how the data are analysed and used.
+Also summarize how the data are analyzed and used.
 For each indicator of a major outcome you will also need indicators of the required inputs and outputs.
 Existing data, and data collection, may take you a long way.
 But when you find gaps in their quality, comparability or completeness, this exercise will also allow you to discuss ways to overcome them.